itfanr/ros2-wiki/Developer-Guide.md

 Additionally, where ever possible, developers should use integrated tools to allow them to check that these guidelines are followed in their editors.
 For example, everyone should have a PEP8 checker built into their editor to cut down on review iterations related to style.

-Also where possible, packages should check style as part of their unit tests to help with the automated detection of style issues.
+Also where possible, packages should check style as part of their unit tests to help with the automated detection of style issues (see [ament_lint_auto](https://github.com/ament/ament_lint/blob/master/ament_lint_auto/doc/index.rst)).

 ### C